kstenerud/concise-encoding/cbe-specification.md

 ### Integer

-Integers are stored in three possible ways:
+Integers can be positive or negative, and are encoded in three ways:

 #### Fixed Width